jyrikivinen/home/personal/academic_portfolio.md

 ## 5. Other qualifications and merits
 * **Socially significant elected positions or expert assignments based on academic or pedagogical merit:**
+  * Program committee member for International Conference on Artificial Neural Networks (ICANN), 2014.
+  * Reviewed for conferences: International Conference on Machine Learning (ICML), International Conference on Artificial Neural Networks (ICANN), European Conference on Computer Vision (ECCV); have had to decline several review invitations (NeurIPS, NIPS, AISTATS; also leading conferences in their respective areas) due to lack of time.
+  * Reviewed for journals: IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Signal Processing Magazine, and IEEE Transactions on Signal Processing.
   * Selected to co-organize (with another person), and co-organized a workshop series on artificial intelligence for (human) learning (focus on study guidance and counselling services), under contract with Digivisio 2030 programme; the goal of the programme ”is to create an internationally esteemed learning ecosystem that widely benefits society as a whole” https://digivisio2030.fi/en/future-of-learning/, and it involves all of the 38 Finnish higher education institutions.
 The work will be used in the development of the ecosystem.
-  * Reviewed for conferences: International Conference on Machine Learning (ICML), International Conference on Artificial Neural Networks (ICANN), European Conference on Computer Vision (ECCV); have had to decline several review invitations (NeurIPS, NIPS, AISTATS; also leading conferences in their respective areas) due to lack of time
-  * Reviewed for journals: IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Signal Processing Magazine, and IEEE Transactions on Signal Processing.
 * **Significant elected positions based on academic and pedagogical qualifications, membership in working groups and committees, and other university‐level administrative duties:**
   * 2022-2023: Entrance examination work, International UAS Exam (joint digital entrance exam of the Finnish Universities of Applied Sciences); interviewing (local) and expert panel membership work (nationwide)